prathkan03/prathkan03/README.md

 ## Hi there! 👋
 My name is Pratham.
 I am a currently a Senior at Ohio State University studying Computer Science.
-I worked on many projects in the post, which you can see through my profile!
+You can see my current and past project through my profile!

 <h3>Language & Tools</h3>
 <p>